Matt90hz/WeakEventHandling/README.md

 ## How about the performances?

-I performed some banchmarks here the result:
+I performed some benchmarks.
+Here the results:

 ![Image](https://raw.githubusercontent.com/Matt90hz/WeakEventHandling/master/IncaTechnologies.WeakEventHandling/Benchmarks.jpg)

 ### Disclaimer

-Just to have mean of comparison I used [ThomasLevesque WeakEvent](https://github.com/thomaslevesque/WeakEvent/) since it looks to be the most popular on NuGet.org.
+For comparison purposes, I used [ThomasLevesque WeakEvent](https://github.com/thomaslevesque/WeakEvent/) since it looks to be the most popular on NuGet.org.
 But I am not affiliated to them and none of their code has been used to create this library.

-If anyone has any complain about the use of this package in my benchmarks plaese open an [issue](https://github.com/Matt90hz/WeakEventHandling/issues) on GitHub or sand an email and I will immediatly remove any refererence to this library.
+If anyone has any complain about the use of this package in my benchmarks please open an [issue](https://github.com/Matt90hz/WeakEventHandling/issues) on GitHub or send an email and I will immediately remove any refererence to this library.

 ## Contribution

-You like this library and you want to add or change something.
+Do you like this library and you want to add or change something?
 Feel free to do it, just create your pull request on [GitHub](https://github.com/Matt90hz/WeakEventHandling).